BrianJohnMaher/takeGoodNotes/README.md

 ## Usage

-This app can be used to create and delete notes for your everyday life.
+This app may be used to create, store and delete notes for your everyday life.

 ![TakeGoodNotes App Home Page](./public/assets/css/TakeGoodNotes.jpeg)
 ![TakeGoodNotes App Page](public/assets/css/TakeGoodNotes2.jpeg)